 I remember back in the winter of 2007, many of us were seeing pictures in the news of Lake Lanier, near Atlanta, which had become a virtual dried-up mud hole with grass growing hundreds of feet out from the normal shoreline.
 There were reports that Atlanta would lose its water supply if the rain didn’t come soon.
 Five million people held their breath to see what would happen.

 Due in part to the outstanding design of the Smith Mountain Lake hydroelectric system, we enjoy relatively stable water levels.
-In fact, most boathouses are built close to shore and don’t require a swivel mechanism for fluctuating lake levels.
-To my knowledge, water levels have never dropped to a level in which the enjoyment and functionality of the lake is significantly impacted for most people.
+Most boathouses are built close to shore and don’t require a swivel mechanism for fluctuating lake levels.
+To my knowledge, water levels have never dropped to a level in which the enjoyment and functionality of the lake are significantly impacted by most people.

 Note that our neighbor, Leesville Lake, offers properties at significantly lower prices than Smith Mountain Lake.
 Leesville Lake, however, experiences fluctuation in water levels – up to six feet above or below normal lake level.
 If you want to save money and don’t mind this fluctuation, Leesville Lake is a pretty place to live.

 If you are interested in property at Smith Mountain Lake or Leesville Lake we would be happy to help you find the perfect match.